 - You have a software project in your hand.
 It requires frequent changes and bug fixes

 - The project is about working on a new product.
 This task requires frequent improvements too.

 What Else Do You Need to Know about Scrumban?

 Scrumban is the future.
-And you know what happens to firms which do not adopt the latest tech.
+And you know what happens to firms that do not adopt the latest tech.
 Take Nokia for example – A market leader once, it’s a rare thing for someone to own a Nokia phone nowadays.

 Don’t waste time looking for the best PM methodologies.
 Equip yourself and your company with this methodology to manage projects in the best possible way.